Kitsune2468/startup/README.md

 ## 🚀 CSS deliverable

+### Everything before this was done in a previous semester, everything afterwards is current and done this semester

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

 - [x] **Header, footer, and main content body** - Not sure if I'm supposed to include both the source (simon) and github in the footer, but I did it anyways just in case.